Skip to main content

 Chase will reinstate a grace period if you pay your balance in full for two consecutive billing cycles.

-Grace periods are a valuable part of responsible credit card use, helping cardholders make their payments on time and avoid late fees.
-Knowing your card’s grace period and APR is the first step toward reducing the interest paid to use it.
+Grace periods can be a valuable part of responsible credit card use, potentially helping cardmembers make their payments on time and avoid late fees.
+Knowing your card’s grace period and APR is one of the first steps toward reducing the interest.

 What to read next